Annual Report of the Adults Principal Social Worker 2025 to 2026

 • Keeping in touch with staff via the Adult Services E Bulletin and ‘Let’s Talk’ sessions

-• To continue to develop strength-based tools and techniques in practice, their translation into conversion and recording, with a focus on inclusive practice
+• To continue to develop strength-based practice and translation into conversions and recording, with a focus on inclusive practice

-• To continue to focus on practice quality and to engage in different ways with the experience of people accessing Adult Social Care
+• To continue to focus on practice quality and development, engaging in different ways with the experience of people accessing Adult Social Care

-• Embed the Practice Development, Learning and Improvement Framework
+• Continuing to lead on the Practice Development, Learning and Improvement Framework

 Download a print version of this report